Outdoor Classroom Day

 Outdoor Classroom Day is a global movement to inspire and celebrate outdoor play and learning, at home and at school.
 On Outdoor Classroom Day itself, which has two dates each year, teachers celebrate with a special day outdoors for their class.

-Dorset Coast Forum celebrate Outdoor Classroom Day every Spring and Autumn and invite Dorset coastal schools and communities to join us in celebrating our coast.
+Dorset Coast Forum celebrate Outdoor Classroom Day and invite Dorset coastal schools and communities to join us in celebrating our coast.
 We offer opportunities for schools to join us out and about on the coast to learn about their local coastline in a fun and interactive way.

 If your school or community group are interesting in taking part, please contact us to find out if we have a project in your area.